Winnebago Ekko Recalls

 Pre-Delivery Inspection (performed by dealership personnel)

-Most new RV’s arrive at the dealership with a few issues due to manufacturing oversites or damages that occur during transit from the manufacturer to the RV dealership.
-The new RV is really put to the test when it is transported from the RV manufacturer to the RV dealership.
+Most new RVs arrive at the dealership with a few issues due to manufacturing oversights or damage incurred during transit from the manufacturer to the dealership.
+Transporting the new RV from the manufacturer to the dealership really puts it to the test.

 The initial transport trip may bring out issues with cabinet doors, drawers, and trim moldings.
 These defects are easily seen upon inspection.
-Other issues like slideout seals, plumbing and wiring may not be evident without close inspection of the coach.
+Other issues, such as slide-out seals, plumbing, and wiring, may not be evident without a close inspection of the coach.

-The PDI is performed by an employee at the participating dealership using a short checklist (50 to 130 items) to make sure systems are functioning properly.
-After the PDI and before that customer arrives to finalize the purchase of the RV, it is cleaned and cosmetic issues are repaired.
+An employee at the participating dealership performs the PDI using a short checklist (with 50 to 130 items) to ensure all systems function properly.
+After completing the inspection and before the customer arrives to finalize the RV purchase, the dealership cleans the RV and repairs any cosmetic issues.

-The time that a dealer will spend on a PDI very much depends on the dealership and the employee given the task of inspecting a coach.
+The time a dealer spends on a PDI largely depends on the dealership and the employee assigned to inspect the coach.
 A PDI at a dealership can take anywhere from 30 minutes to 90 minutes to complete.
-A more thorough inspection, such as one done by a certified RV inspector can take anywhere from 6-12 hours, depending on the age, make, and model of the RV.
+A more thorough inspection, such as one conducted by a certified RV inspector, can take anywhere from 6 to 12 hours, depending on the age, make, and model of the RV.
 Issues may be identified that are beyond the scope of a typical dealer-provided pre-delivery inspection.

-Some dealers are hesitant to facilitate a 3rd party RV inspection.
+Some dealers are hesitant to allow a 3rd-party RV inspection.
 Some questions that should be raised if the dealer takes this approach could be;

 1. If the manufacturer’s quality is 100% then why is a PDI needed?
 Ask to see the PDI inspection list.
-Does the dealer get on the roof and look at all of the sealant joints?
+Does the dealer climb on the roof and inspect all the sealant joints?

-2. If the RV manufacturer is making a quality product why is it that most RV manufacturers only provide a 1 year warranty?
+2. If the RV manufacturer is producing a quality product, why do most RV manufacturers only offer a 1-year warranty?

 Private party versus Dealership Purchase of a used RV